 - Some schools ask students to submit their own plant-based recipes, and the winning dishes are served on the lunch menu — and named after the student.
 Among them is eighth-grader Ava’s Avocado Salad (recipe provided below).

 - Offer plant-based items in enticing formats, such as salad bars, food trucks, pop-up restaurants, and grab-and-go options.
 A school in Dallas offered Build Your Own Bento, in which kids picked their favorite fruits, vegetables, and proteins for their multi-compartment containers.
-At a school in California, staff walks around the lunchroom interacting with students, and offering samples of plant-based items.
+At a school in California, staff walk around the lunchroom interacting with students, and offering samples of plant-based items.

 - Some schools are including farmers in their programs.
 A farmer talks to the kids about the produce he grows, and then that particular fruit or vegetable is featured on the menu.